CovidShield/rationale/README.md

 * Focus on individual consent, trust, and clarity
 * Provide as much value as possible with a focused feature set
-* Be simple enough for all Canadians to understand and use
+* Be easy to use and accessible
 * Avoid false positives by optimizing for test result certainty over self-reporting
 * Be as unobtrusive as possible in people’s lives by requiring minimal interaction
 * Request only the permissions necessary for exposure notification to work